ArchiveBox/ArchiveBox/README.md

 ## Static Archive Exporting

-You can export the main index to browse it statically as plain HTML files in a folder (without needing to run a server).
+You can create one-off archives with `archivebox oneshot`, or export your index as static HTML with `archivebox list` (so you can view it without an ArchiveBox server).

 <br/>
 <details>